awdavies/scripts/README.md

      installer) is used to install django from the folder that was downloaded from git (at the user's discretion, of course).
 It will be installed in the python package folder within the PYENV folder.

+=== VPYTHON-ENV ===

+This script runs with the special python virtual environment** so that your shell automatically finds python through said environment.
+Only use this if you're some weirdo and you don't like writing the full paths for django-aware python stuff.

+If you want to run python, simply type in python, and python will be run through the virtual environment.

+** If you want to know (be confused about) how the virtual environment works (and who the hell doesn't?), then scroll down to the appropriate, professionally labeled, section of the readme.

 =========== WTF IS A VIRTUAL ENVIRONMENT AND WHY DO I WANT IT? ==========